-While I don’t entirely agree with the opinions expressed by the Grocery Guy, the general legal principles apply whether you’re bagging groceries or writing code.
+While I don’t entirely agree with the opinions expressed by the Grocery Guy, the same, general legal principles apply whether you’re bagging groceries or writing code.
 Like companies, we’re all trying to maximize our profits, so take advantage of the mismatch in demand and supply and go after multiple remote jobs.

 Just make sure you’ve reviewed your local and state employment laws (again, sleep easy if you’re in California).
 And if necessary, consult a lawyer for what is a really small fee to have peace of mind.
-While we aren’t legal experts, we’re bullish that the laws allow us to create an Association of the Overemployed and turning the tide on corporate exploits of labor.
+While we aren’t legal experts, we’re bullish that the laws allow us to create an Association of the Overemployed and turn the tide on the corporate exploits of our labor.
 Our goal is to keep adding partnerships and services to meet the needs of the Overemployed.

 Need another opinion on a potential conflict of interest?